itaylor/redux-socket.io/readme.md

 Philosophy
 -------------
-Socket.io client->server messages should should be sent by dispatching actions, where the action is the payload.
+Socket.io client->server messages should should be sent by dispatching actions to redux's store, where the action is the payload.
 Socket.io server->client messages should be dispatched as actions when received.

 How to use
 -------------